ferhatgec/scrilt/README.md

  $ make runall
 ```
 # How to build and run in Scrift?
-## If you are already using Scrift, use the following commands (You should going to scrift-lang directory, and run)
+## If you are already using Scrift, use the following commands (You should going to scrilt directory, and run)

 ```
  $ fscrift make